Telehealth vs Telemedicine. What is the difference?

 - Seamlessly switch therapists at no extra cost

 - Reduced healthcare costs – Save money while receiving high-quality care

 - Improved quality and continuity of care

 - Faster and more convenient treatment resulting in the reduction of lost work time and travel costs for patients

 Telehealth and Telemedicine in California

-The terms telemedicine and telehealth have definitely been used pretty interchangeably as of late, but hopefully, we have cleared up any confusion you were potentially still dealing with when it comes to this topic.
+The terms telemedicine and telehealth have been used pretty interchangeably as of late.
+However, hopefully, we have cleared up any confusion you were potentially still dealing with when it comes to this topic.
 At Lifescape Recovery, the telehealth services allow every patient to stay on track in their healing journey in a safe and healthy manner, while still receiving unsurpassed top-of-the-line care.
 If you are searching for mental health support or addiction treatment and guidance, the remarkable team at Lifescape Recovery is able to provide the absolute best quality care in these stressful times when it is anything but simple to find a trusted crew that has such an incredible telehealth system as we do.